John-AMiller/Generic-ROS2-file-creator-using-ROS2-CLI/README.md

 # Notes
 Be sure that when entering the desired file name the user leaves the extension (.py or .cpp) ommited.
 Failure to do so will result in a file name similar to: file_name.py.py or file_name.cpp.cpp.
+This script also assumes that the users ROS2 package is with a ROS2 workspace named "ros2_ws".
+If the users package is not within such a workspace they will need to edit the "create_ros2_files" file to change this.
+The lines that contain path designations that will need to be edited are: 52, 86, and any line containing "setup_file".
+(Assuming the user has made no other edits to the file) Once the variables on these lines contain the correct path, the script will work again.